Rare Cancer Tissue Donation

 How does tissue donation work?

-Tissue donation involves taking biological tissues from an individual who is undergoing a medical procedure such as a surgery or fluid drain.
+Tissue donation involves taking biological tissues from an individual who is undergoing a medical procedure such as surgery or fluid drain.
 Often “excess” tissue (i.e. tissue not needed for the patient’s care) remains after medical procedures and is usually destroyed or stored for potential future use by researchers.

-When you register through our tissue donation website (www.pattern.org), we handle all the logistical and collection details with your clinician(s) and hospital to collect some of the excess tissue so you can focus on your health and upcoming procedure.
+When you register through our tissue donation website, we handle all the logistical and collection details with your clinician(s) and hospital to collect some of the excess tissue so you can focus on your health and upcoming procedure.
 Of course, if you’d like to discuss donating your tissue through Pattern.org with your doctor as well, that’s absolutely fine, just not required.

 We leverage our extensive biologistics experience to coordinate the safe and secure transportation of the living tissue from your medical institution immediately post-procedure and overnight it into the hands of the designated researchers.
 When there is no immediate research opportunity, we safely store the tissue in our biobank for a future planned or anticipated research study.